Litude/genie-dat-tool/docs/formats/SCP.md

 The data for each row follows the previous row.
 So once rowBytes of data have been processed, the data of the next row starts.

-But as previously mentioned, the data is not stored in completely linear order.
+As previously mentioned, the data is not stored in completely linear order.
 Instead, the data first contains blocks of 4 pixels that are aligned at coordinates divisible by 4.
-These are stored in left to right order.
+These are stored linearily in left to right order.

 The starting left offset for these pixels can be calculated by rounding up leftOutline to the nearest multiple of 4.
-This offset can then be used to calculate the total number of pixels that are stored consecutively by subtracting this amount from the total amount of row pixels and rounding this result down to the nearest multiple of 4.
+This offset can then be used to calculate the total number of pixels that are stored consecutively.
+Calculate the difference between the rounded outline and leftOutline and subtract this amount from the total amount of row pixels.
+Then round this result down to the nearest multiple of 4.

+linearPixels = (rowPixelCount - (((leftOutline + 3) & ~0x3) - leftOutline)) & ~0x3

 In case the row is short and/or not aligned at a coordinate divisible by 4, it is possible that there are no blocks like this.